DaWoody/free-video-player/free_videoplayer_components/readme/readme-base.md

 ##Example of implementation
 ***

-Also in the html of your page a div container with the class ```js-free-video-player-container``` is necessary.
+Also in the html of your page a div container with the class ```js-free-video-player``` is necessary.
 Within this class a video player instance will be created.
 Like for instance